nxp-mcuxpresso/vscode-for-mcux/README.md

 * Integration with [MCUXPresso SDK builder](https://mcuxpresso.nxp.com).
 * Dependency tools and software components can be installed using [MCUXpresso Installer](https://github.com/nxp-mcuxpresso/vscode-for-mcux/wiki/Dependency-Installation)
 * Wizard view to import repository from remote or local GitHub or from a standalone archive (MCUXpresso SDK).
-* Wizard to import a project example from an installed repository.
+* Wizard to import a project example from an imported repository.
 * Support for importing all application types for Zephyr (repository, workspace, freestanding).
 * Integration with standalone MCUXpresso Config Tools and MCUXpresso SEC Security Tool.
 * Option to import an existing CMake project.